Nationwide Children’s Hospital NICU

 Fellows spend one month in their first year of training working with faculty and fellows from the Division of Maternal Fetal Medicine at The Ohio State University.
 Fellows attend daily board checkout rounds to discuss high risk patients and can attend clinics for high risk pregnancies including preterm labor and diabetes in pregnancy.
 The fetal therapy program at Ohio State offers treatment for a variety of conditions including isoimmunization, twin-twin transfusion syndrome and fetal pleural effusions/ascites, as well as the EXIT procedure for fetal neck masses.

-Fellows spend one month in their first year of training with the pediatric cardiac intensivists in the Cardiac ICU at The Heart Center at Nationwide Children’s Hospital.
+Fellows spend one month in their second year of training with the pediatric cardiac intensivists in the Cardiac ICU at The Heart Center at Nationwide Children’s Hospital.
 Fellows are responsible for consults in the NICU with supervision from Cardiology staff and get experience in the post-operative management of infants with congenital heart disease.
 Several didactic conferences are held each week and fellows can attend prenatal consultations including fetal echocardiography and MRI.

-Nationwide Children's Transport program provides 24 hour pediatric and neonatal critical care transport services via mobile ICU, helicopter, and jet aircraft to over 1,800 patients each year, with more than half of those being newborns.
+Nationwide Children's Transport program provides pediatric and neonatal critical care transport services via mobile ICU, helicopter, and jet aircraft to over 1,800 patients each year, with more than half of those being newborns.
 The team is one of the few in the country capable of transporting neonates on nitric oxide therapy and high-frequency oscillation at the same time.
-The neonatal fellow will spend two weeks on the Transport service over 3 years.
+The neonatal fellow will spend three weeks on the Transport service over 3 years.